Kipchoge falls 26 seconds short of 1st sub 2-hour marathon

 "Today, millions of people around the world watched as running history was written.
 At Breaking2, Eliud Kipchoge ran 26.2 miles faster than any human ever ...
 This achievement represents more than a race.
 It's a moment of global inspiration that will encourage every athlete, in every community, to push the limits of their potential."

+The Monza track was selected after extensive research that included average temperature, air pressure and wind levels.

-Two-time Boston Marathon winner Lelisa Desisa, from Ethiopia, and Eritrean half-marathon world-record holder Zersenay Tadese were also part of the Breaking2 project, which started at 5:45 a.m. local time, but finished well off the pace.
+Two-time Boston Marathon winner Lelisa Desisa, from Ethiopia, and Eritrean half-marathon world-record holder Zersenay Tadese were also part of the attempt, which started at 5:45 a.m. local time, but finished well off the pace.

 Desisa was dropped after 50 minutes, with Tadese falling back shortly afterwards.
-The duo still completed the 17.5 laps of the 1.5-mile Monza track with Tadese shaving nearly four minutes off his personal best with a time of 2:06:51.
+The duo still completed the marathon with Tadese shaving nearly four minutes off his personal best with a time of 2:06:51.
 Desisa finished in 2:14:10.

 That left just Kipchoge chasing the landmark time.